zPy52/arcalate-03032025-benchmark/README.md

 These were recollected from looking on the Internet, as they are relatively easy to find.
 From these, we have provided the Spanish source (every `spa_Latn` instance) to Google Translate, DeepL and both Arcalate and Arcalate with Deep Translate active.
 The results were then given one of these three scores:

-- 0: if the translation was wrong,
+- `0` if the translation was wrong,
-- 0.5: if it was mostly right,
+- `0.5` if it was mostly right,
-- 1: if it correctly grasped the meaning and context, resulting in a valid non-literal translation.
+- `1` if it correctly grasped the meaning and context, resulting in a valid non-literal translation.

+Note how any of the `What's up, bro?` examples would have been taken as a valid translation, yet as plainly wrong according to BLEU.
 These were assigned by human evaluators internal to the project.
 Here are some examples of both the translations and their evaluations:

 ```json
 [